Students outraged over conditions at Hampton University, frustrations going viral after town hall meeting

 They said because campus is surrounded by water, conditions tend to be favorable for mold, but when mold is reported it's immediately handled within 48 hours.

-Regarding food complaints, the administration said the schools dinning hall passed two inspections last month and the university refers all sexual assault cases to it's Title IX Office where procedures in place to investigate.
+Regarding food complaints, the administration said the schools dining hall passed two inspections last month and the university refers all sexual assault cases to its Title IX Office where procedures in place to investigate.

 Hampton University Student Government Association Town Hall 2018